 We’ve spent the past few weeks getting familiar with the Canon EOS Rebel SL1 – the world’s smallest and lightest DSLR.
-When the box arrived on my doorstep containing not one — but TWO EOS Rebels (stay tuned for a giveaway at the end of this post!!)
-I dove right in and started using it.
+When the box arrived on my doorstep, I dove right in and started using it.

 As a mom of three lively kids, I’m always trying to capture those special moments before they disappear, so I’m in the market for the fastest, easiest camera money can buy.
 My ideal camera has a plethora of options for those times I want full control of manual mode (like my food photos or close-up shots of nature or travel destinations), but I also want to be able to switch it to Auto so I can capture those must-see moments when my kids are doing something particularly cute or note-worthy.
 AND I want a camera that is small and lightweight enough to slip into my purse.
 Otherwise, I won’t carry it and I won’t have it when I need it.
 I don’t ask for much, do I??